-Read Status and Read Status 2
+Read Status

 The Read Status function (command 70h) retrieves a status value for the last operation issued in the case of one-plane operations.
-While the Read Status2 function (command F1h) retrieves plane0 and plane1 status.
-Both 70h and F1h are followed without address setting.
-Specifically, Read Status and Read Status 2 return the combined status values of the independent status register bits according to Table below.
+Both 70h is followed without address setting.
+Specifically, Read Status return the combined status values of the independent status register bits according to Table below.